moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/proxy.md

 ## Interact with the Solidity Interface via Remix {: #interact-with-the-solidity-interface-via-remix }

+This section will walk you through the steps to create a proxy, verify its creation, and revoke the proxy privileges.
+These examples are based on the [Tanssi demo EVM Appchain](https://apps.tanssi.network/demo){target=\_blank} and use [Metamask](/builders/toolkit/ethereum-api/wallets/metamask/){target=\_blank}.
+This guide can be adapted for your own Tanssi EVM appchain by adding the RPC URL of your Tanssi appchain to the EVM Wallet of your choosing.

 ### Remix Set Up {: #remix-set-up }

 You can interact with the Proxy precompile using [Remix](https://remix.ethereum.org){target=\_blank}.
 To add the precompile to Remix, you will need to: